reveal/revealjs.com/src/content/markdown.md

 ## Configuring *marked*

 We use [marked](https://github.com/chjj/marked) to parse Markdown.
-To customise marked's rendering, you can pass in options when [configuring Reveal](#configuration):
+To customize marked's rendering, you can pass in options when [configuring Reveal](#configuration):

 ```javascript
 Reveal.initialize({